-In a recent and rather blunt article appearing in February, 2019's issue of the Journal of Accountancy, authors Matt Mitzen, CPA and Deborah K. Rood, CPA, issued warnings to CPAs that are worth highlighting.
+In a recent and rather blunt article appearing in February, 2019's issue of the Journal of Accountancy, authors Matt Mitzen, CPA and Deborah K. Rood, CPA, issued warnings to CPAs about sales tax that are worth highlighting.

 Here are some of the quotes that grabbed my attention.

 The article in the JofA is focused almost exclusively on the risks CPAs are facing around Wayfair.
 Risk should be acknowledged, but worrying too much about and focusing on risk can be paralyzing.
 I like what Chuck Yeager, who learned to face a lot of risk in his career as a test pilot, said:

 “You don’t concentrate on risks.
 You concentrate on results.
 No risk is too great to prevent the necessary job from getting done.”